HumanoidRobotics/assignment_1/README.md

 $ rosrun move_head move_head
 ```

-##Your Solution
+##Optional Challenge Probelm

-Your solution will go in either pickup_object.cpp or pickup_object.py in the pickup_object package.
+Your code will go in either pickup_object.cpp or pickup_object.py in the pickup_object package.
 We have provided the
 move_* packages to provide code to get you started.
 Please make sure that the correct line is uncommented in the pickup_object.launch
 file depending on whether you use python or C++.